Shri Jagannath Temple Act, 1955

-Shri Jagannath Temple Act, 1955 is an Act of Odisha Legislative Assembly enacted to control the management and affairs of the Jagannath Temple at Puri.
+The Shri Jagannath Temple Act, 1955 is an Act of Odisha Legislative Assembly enacted to control the management and affairs of the Jagannath Temple at Puri.

 History

 With the British occupation of Odisha in 1803, the management of the Jagannath Temple was taken over by the East India Company.
 From 1806 on wards the Temple was managed by a body headed by three Brahmins who are called Pundits locally.
 But later in 1809, the body was abolished and the management of the Temple was transferred to the then Raja of Khurdha (now known as the King of Puri).
 King Birakishore Dev was issue-less.
 After his death in 1859, his widow queen was authorized to manage the affairs of the temple as the adopted son was a minor.
 The period saw utter dislocation in the management of the temple.
 The management of the temple became deteriorated even after the king attained majority.
 So in 1885 the British filed a suit to takeover the management of the temple.
 The suit was hotly contested by the renowned lawyer of the time, Utkal Gourav Madhusudan Das and the suit was decreed in favour of the queen.
 As per the deed of compromise, the affairs of the temple was looked after by a competent manager till the grandson, Mukund Dev attained majority.
 Things did not improve even after Mukund Dev attained majority.
 So a Deputy Magistrate was appointed to manage the affairs of the temple during the lifetime of Mukund Dev.
 After the death of Mukund Dev, the management of the temple was transferred to Raja Ramachandra Dev.
 The king removed senior gazetted officers from the management of the temple for which the management of the temple continued to be deteriorated.
 During the period, India got independence and the Government of Orissa felt that some legislative measures are to be taken to restore the religious pride of the institution.